abmaonline/aemfed/README.md

 - When inspecting Less imports to determine dependencies, very simple logic is used to process the file locations in the `@import`.
 Resulting in a number of edge cases not working as expected (and throw `ENOENT` exceptions):
   - Less variables are not supported in `@import` (used for example in the [WKND tutorial](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) in `ui.apps/src/main/content/jcr_root/apps/wknd/clientlibs/clientlib-site/site/css/grid.less` to switch between the 6.3 and 6.4 `grid-base`).
 As a result changes in the imported file may not trigger an update in the browser
   - Importing css files in a Less file using `@import` doesn't work, since it appends `.less` to all `@imports`.
 But since the css probably doesn't need any Less processing anyway, it is better to include it directly in a css.txt (in older versions of AEM it also speeds up the Less processing)
-- The issue, where BrowserSync was reloading all css when it could not find one of the patterns, is fixed with this version of BrowserSync.
+- The issue, where Browsersync was reloading all css when it could not find one of the patterns, is fixed with this version of Browsersync.
 However it introduces a problem with Firefox where navigation is not working when using the proxy.
 See issue [#1570](https://github.com/BrowserSync/browser-sync/issues/1570).
 - The new log processing code is all over the place, needs it own module(s).

-Thanks to the [BrowserSync](https://www.npmjs.com/package/browser-sync) team, to [gavoja](https://github.com/gavoja) for [aemsync](https://www.npmjs.com/package/aemsync) and [kevinweber](https://github.com/kevinweber) for [aem-front](https://www.npmjs.com/package/aem-front).
+Thanks to the [Browsersync](https://www.npmjs.com/package/browser-sync) team, to [gavoja](https://github.com/gavoja) for [aemsync](https://www.npmjs.com/package/aemsync) and [kevinweber](https://github.com/kevinweber) for [aem-front](https://www.npmjs.com/package/aem-front).